NikkiGwh/son/README.md

 sbatch slurm_job.sh
 ```

-To change how the programm is run, change either the `.def` file, or use
+To change how the program is run, change either the `.def` file, or use

 ```
 apptainer exec nns.sif COMMAND